Britnell/way-js/README.md

 ```

 - to work with typescript and write larger logic in ts modules, import the lib in your main script
-- write components in ts module or in inline scripts
-- in order to use way.comp in inline < script tags, also load 'way-inline.js'
+- in order to use way.comp in inline script tags, also load 'way-inline.js' (found in npm package)
 - define logic with way.comp() and setup function
 - use on html element with x-comp. everything returned but the comp setup function will be available to use in dynamic attributes